AISaturdaysLagos/cohort8_structure/README.md

 Working on these labs would expose us to the art of building a data science project from the ground up, starting from data collection and completing the process with a model for inference.

-Additionally, participants are encouraged to work on a final project, exercising skills acquired from tinkering with labs.
+Additionally, participants are encouraged to work on a final project, exercising skills acquired from tinkering with the labs.

 ## Selected Lectures